-Road to Economic Growth Paved with Efficient Infrastructure InvestmentSenior Director, Infrastructure Practice at S&P Global Ratings Senior Director, Infrastructure Practice at S&P Global Ratings
+Road to Economic Growth Paved with Efficient Infrastructure InvestmentSenior Director, Infrastructure Practice at S&P Global Ratings Senior Director and Infrastructure Lead, EMEA, at S&P Global Ratings

 Investment in infrastructure is vital: Without its upkeep and development, the costs to trade and economic competitiveness will only mount.

 Working together to help channel efficient investment to infrastructure, governments and private investors alike will need to ensure that the risks are identified, managed and, where appropriate, mitigated.

 Infrastructure investment is closely linked to economic output.
 In the short term it stimulates demand, creating employment in construction and related industries, such as manufacturing and materials.
 In the long term, it boosts supply, enhancing an economy’s productive capacity.
 For example, a new road may facilitate more trade, and it would likely support even more jobs long after the project’s completion.

 This is known as the “multiplier effect,” whereby each dollar spent on infrastructure translates into greater gains for GDP.
 In the U.S., according to S&P Global, an additional 1 percent of real GDP spent on infrastructure could boost the economy by a factor of about 1.2.
 This multiplier is based on an economic analysis conducted by S&P Global economists and accounts for both the direct impact of infrastructure investment in wages paid to employees hired to build and maintain assets, as well as the indirect increase in aggregate demand spurred by the increase in disposable income.
 This does not include potential productivity gains in the medium to long term from well-thought-through projects.
 It’s been done before: Eisenhower’s great interstate highway buildout in the 1950s boosted U.S. GDP by a factor of six.